-Kings Cottage in Alston is highly praised for its cosy, clean, and comfortable environment.
-Guests appreciate the convenient location, with easy access to local amenities, pubs, and scenic walks.
-The owner's thoughtful touches, such as leaving cakes and being accommodating, are frequently mentioned.
-The property is described as well-equipped and an ideal base for exploring the surrounding countryside.
+Kings Cottage in Alston is highly praised for its cleanliness, comfort, and prime location.
+Guests appreciate the thoughtful touches from the owner, Val, and the cottage's proximity to local amenities and scenic walks.
+The property offers a cosy and welcoming atmosphere, making it an ideal base for exploring the Lake District and surrounding countryside.

 A charming and comfortably-furnished 400-year old terraced stone cottage, just a short walk from the centre of Alston, the highest market town in England, and the centre of five historic Pennine routes.
 The cottage is traditional and welcoming, with exposed beams, an inglenook fireplace and a warming woodburner-effect gas stove, and is ideal for a romantic break.
 Alston retains its traditional character, including a selection of pubs with open fires and real ales just a short walk from the cottage.
 There are walks onto the moors from the cottage, and the Pennine Way passes through the town, which is also on the C2C Cycle Route.
 With plenty of places to visit within an hour by car, including Hadrian's Wall, Beamish Open Air Museum, Durham Cathedral and the Lake District, this is a superb Alston cottage for a relaxing break.